 At LLYC, most of our time is spent having fun, building relationships, playing outside, and enjoying the incredible Frio river canyon.
 Our staff and campers often dive into discussions along the way about God, faith, and life.
 Each day we have a few planned times where we prioritize spiritual matters.

-Every morning each camp has a short devotional time where campers will experience peace and quiet, an introduced topic or activity, scripture to consider, and usually some discussion led by our staff.
+Every morning, each camp has a short devotional time where campers will experience peace and quiet, an introduced topic or activity, scripture to consider, and usually some discussion led by our staff.
 Every night all of camp gathers for what is called “Roundup.”
-Campers are invited to sing, laugh, participate, and listen to a biblically centered talk from one of our leadership staff.
+Campers are invited to sing, laugh, participate, and listen to a talk given by one of our leadership staff.
 After Roundup, campers return to their cabins to discuss the talk with their counselors.
 We call this “Cabin Time.”
-It is an opportunity for people to share and be vulnerable with one another, talk about life, struggles, concerns, confusions, etc.
+It is an opportunity for people to share and be vulnerable with one another, talk about life, faith, struggles, concerns, confusions, etc.

-Humanity and Our Nature – We discuss that we are beautifully made in God’s image, yet we are sinful and broken individuals who are part of sinful and broken systems.
+Humanity and Our Nature – We emphasize that all people are beautifully made children of God, created in God’s image, yet we are also sinful and broken individuals who are part of sinful and broken systems.
 We need liberation and forgiveness.

-Jesus’ Life and Teachings – We discuss various stories of Jesus from the New Testament and what we can learn from them.
-We talk about how Jesus loved everyone, healed and restored the weak, and taught how to love God and others with our lives.
+Jesus’ Life and Teachings – We explore various stories and teachings of Jesus from the New Testament and what we can learn from them.
+We talk about how Jesus accepted everyone, healed and restored the weak, and taught how to love God and others in life.

-Prayer – We teach that prayer is talking to and being with God.
-And we talk about how prayer can look different for everyone.
-We emphasize that in prayer we find a relationship with God which enables us to find peace, joy, hope, perspective and direction in our lives.
+Prayer – We explore what talking to God and being mindful of God can look like.
+We discuss how prayer can look different for everyone.
+We emphasize that in prayer we find a relationship with God where we are offered peace, joy, hope, perspective, and direction in our lives.

-Christian Community – We share how Christian community offers us a place to find love and encouragement, receive instruction, be held accountable, and be challenged to walk in the way of Christ.
+Christian Community – We discuss how Christian community should offer us a place to find love and encouragement, learn about faith and God, and be challenged to walk in the way of Christ.
 We emphasize that as the “laity,” each of us can contribute to a community like this in meaningful ways.
 We challenge our campers to prioritize a Christian community back at home, and to let us know if they have trouble finding one, because maybe we can help!